nduytg/home-docker-registry/README.md

 Get "https://registry.duy.io/v2/": x509: certificate relies on legacy Common Name field, use SANs or temporarily enable Common Name matching with GODEBUG=x509ignoreCN=0
 ```

-Need to import the cert into Mac Keychain Access
+Need to import the cert into `Mac Keychain Access` (if you are a Mac user)

-Also need to add the following settings into your docker daemon config => Reload docker daemon
+Also need to add the following settings into your local docker daemon config => Then reload docker daemon

 ```json
   "insecure-registries" : ["registry.duy.io"],
 ```

 Retry => Profit!!